Android OS privacy settings: Tight level

 1. Open the Settings menu;

-4. If Location is turned off, you will see the message Turn on device location.
-Tap the warning text and activate location.
+5. If Location is turned off, you will see the message Turn on device location.
+Tap Location settings in the alert and activate location services.

 Please note that you will only be able to find your device if it is turned on, has an Internet connection, and is transmitting its location data.